Tue December 3, 2013

 Turner Construction Co. of Washington, D.C. landed the $35.4 million dollar contract to build the new hangar at Wright-Patt, though the non-profit Air Force Museum Foundation is privately financing the expansion.

-Officials say it will be similar in size and shape to its three existing hangars and will house planes used by Presidents Roosevelt, Truman, and Eisenhower, as well as John F. Kenney’s Air Force One.
+Officials say it will be similar in size and shape to its three existing hangars and will house planes used by Presidents Roosevelt, Truman, and Eisenhower, as well as John F. Kennedy’s Air Force One.

 The new building will also have dedicated areas for Air Force and STEM education programs and a relocated Research and Development Gallery featuring the world’s only remaining XB-70 aerospace vehicle, which could fly three times the speed of sound.